queens-satellite-team/Space-School/lab5/lab5.md

 ![image](https://user-images.githubusercontent.com/48306876/138555396-737f73e0-560d-4cb3-94b0-bc2318304226.png)

-Let us take a look at some pros and cons of using a breadboard.
+Let us look at some pros and cons of using a breadboard.

 | Breadboard Advantages | Breadboard Disadvantages |
 | --- | --- |